 Yes, there are other letters you could receive, such as: IU or IUY for Incomplete, L for courses audited, P for passing, W for withdrawal.
 The grades of "ADF" and "ADY" denote a sanction of failure or no credit for the course due to a finding of Academic Dishonesty.
+Some courses may be taken on a credit/no-credit basis.
+Credit earned in these courses will be indicated using grades of "CR1" or "CR2", while a grade of "NCR" is used to indicate that no credit was earned.
+Courses taken on a credit/no-credit basis do not factor into your GPA.
 See the General Bulletin for more information.